Elliot-Chan-120/DataSift/README.md

 4. Stopping Criteria
 The algorithm employs multiple safeguards to prevent over-pruning:
 - Performance Break: Stops if any individual metric drops by more than 1% from baseline
-- Early Stopping: Uses patience mechanism to halt when performance does not improve past a certain amount of iterations (default: 3 iterations)
+- Early Stopping: Uses patience mechanism to halt when performance does not improve for a specified number of iterations (default: 3 iterations)

 5. Output
 Returns the optimal feature list that maximizes model performance while maintaining statistical rigor through cross-validation.